martin-ottens/proto2testbed/baseimage-creation/README.md

 ### Manually Install the Instance Manager

-**Please note:** This can also be handeled automatically by the `im-installer.py` script if the installation was configured as mentioned above.
+**Please note:** This can also be handled automatically by the `im-installer.py` script if the installation was configured as mentioned above.
 This section is intended for base-images that are configured in a different way during installation (e.g., use of another OS) and the `im-installer.py` script is not applicable.

 1. Build the Instance Manager Debian package `instance`:
    ```bash